-Leadership is not a one-size-fits-all concept.
-Every team is unique, with its own set of strengths, challenges, and personalities.
-A leader’s ability to adapt their style to meet the needs of their team can make or break the group’s success.
-Research shows that leadership styles directly impact employee engagement, job satisfaction, and productivity.
-A leader who understands how to inspire and empower their team can create a culture of trust, collaboration, and innovation.
+Leadership styles are not a one-size-fits-all solution.
+Each team is unique, with its own set of strengths, challenges, and personalities.
+A leader’s ability to adapt their style to the needs of their team can make the difference between a high-performing group and one that struggles to meet its goals.

 Impact on Team Performance: